interpid2/ROS/README.md

     * default: link_6

 Aditional notes:
 Parameter jumpStep describes highest possible movement in joint space.
 If joint value changes for a higher value than jumpStep then trajectory generated is truncated to a point just before the jump.
+If jumpStep is equal to 0 then jump detection is disabled.

 Example - move end effector point to (1,0,1) then (1,1,1) then (1,-1,1) with euler angles (0,0,0).
 Move the end effector with default convention, resolution and jumpStep.